How to Read a Book: The Ultimate Guide by Mortimer Adler

 There is a difference between reading for understanding and reading for information.

 If you’re like most people, you probably haven’t given much thought to how you read.
-And how you read makes a huge difference to knowledge accumulation.
+And how you read makes a massive difference to knowledge accumulation.

 A lot of people confuse knowing the name of something with understanding.
-While great for exercising your memory, the regurgitation of facts without understanding and context gains you little in the real world.
+While great for exercising your memory, the regurgitation of facts without solid understanding and context gains you little in the real world.

-A good heuristic: Anything easily digested is reading for information.
+A useful heuristic: Anything easily digested is reading for information.

 Consider the newspaper, are you truly learning anything new?
 Do you consider the writer your superior when it comes to knowledge in the subject?
 Odds are probably not.
 That means you’re reading for information.
 It means you’re likely to parrot an opinion that isn’t yours as if you had done the work.

 This is how most people read.
 But most people aren’t really learning anything new.
 It’s not going to give you an edge, make you better at your job, or allow you to avoid problems.

-Learning something insightful requires work.
-You have to read something above your current level.
+Learning something insightful requires mental work.
+It’s uncomfortable.
+If it doesn’t hurt, you’re not learning.
 You need to find writers who are more knowledgeable on a particular subject than yourself.
-Through narrowing the gap between the author and yourself, you get smarter.
+By narrowing the gap between the author and yourself, you get smarter.